peteroupc/peteroupc.github.io/randomgendoc.md

      |  DensityTiling(pdf, bl, br, cycles=8)
      |
      |  Produces a tiling of a probability density function (PDF)
-     |       for the purposes of random number generation.
+     |       for the purposes of random variate generation.
 The PDF is
      |       decomposed into tiles; these tiles will either cross the PDF
      |       or go below the PDF.
 In each recursion cycle, each tile is
      |       split into four tiles, and tiles that end up above the PDF are